ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

 ``MyMaybe`` is a nullary type family, and its return kind is thus matchable (see the *Arity of type families* section for more details about type family arities).
+Open type families are treated the same as closed type families.

 The following is rejected ::